-Home > Wellness > Health Library > Brain Aneurysm: Endovascular Coil Embolization
+Home > Wellness > Health Library > Brain Aneurysm: Endovascular Embolization

 aneurysm.
 It may be used for people who are at high

-risk for complications from a surgical repair of the aneurysm.
+risk for complications from a surgical repair (clipping) of the aneurysm.

-platinum coil that fills the stretched and bulging section of blood vessel.
+Endovascular embolization involves packing the aneurysm with a substance (for example, soft coil or mesh) that fills the stretched and bulging section of the blood vessel.

 This helps seal off the aneurysm and reduces the risk of the aneurysm leaking